GHOST-Aram/e-commerce-api/carts.md

 ```
 The Carts uses hexadecimal string ids to identify users and items.
 The ids must be 24 characters in length.

-Once the request has been processed, the server sends a response containing a message.
+Once the request has been processed, the server sends a response containing a message and item location.
 The location url is sent in the location header of the response if a new item is successfully created.

 The following code snippet provides an example of how to create a cart: